 The novel coronavirus ("COVID-19") has caused many countries to implement measures to reduce the spread of the virus.
-On March 15, 2020, the President of Peru issued a national state of emergency decree that closed the country's borders, limited transportation within the country, and required most people to work from their homes.
-The stay-at-home decree was lifted on June 30, 2020, while the state of health emergency remains in place until March 2, 2022.
-Currently, Covid protocols are being eased in Peru.
 The situation with COVID-19 is evolving and consequently, management cannot predict the effect of unknown adverse changes to its future business plans, financial position, cash flows, and results of operations.